Helping your clients

 Topics: Biodiversity, Buffer Strips, Cover Crops, Diversified Cropping and Agroforestry, Grazing Systems, No-Till and Reduced Disturbance, Nutrient Management, Pollinators, Soil Health and Building Soil Carbon,

 An increasing number of farmers are seeking guidance on how to implement regenerative practices on their farms.
-Here’s some tips on how you can help your clients:
+Here are some tips on how you can help your clients:

-- Connect your client to other farmers who have had success with the practice being considered; it’s ideal if they are nearby but even another farmer an hour or two away can be a good resource to your client.
+- Connect your client to other farmers who have had success with the practice being considered; it is ideal if they are nearby but even another farmer an hour or two away can be a good resource to your client.

-- Go with your client to a field day or presentation on soil health or other aspect of regenerative ag; it can create a good opportunity for discussion.
+- Go with your client to a field day or presentation on soil health or other aspects of regenerative ag; it can create a good opportunity for discussion.